clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ```

-Data frames are just a list of vectors!
+Data Frames are Just a List of Vectors!
 ====================================================================================
 incremental: true